 When you first open up Altium Designer, before you even move to the snap grid, you can set up some preferences for working in the schematic.
 These preferences can be found by clicking on the gear wheel in the upper right corner of the Altium Designer as shown below.
 You can also access these preferences with a schematic sheet open by going to the “Tools” pulldown menu and selecting “Preferences.”

 Opening the Preferences dialog in Altium Designer

 The preferences dialog box gives you the ability to set up how you want the different tools in Altium Designer to behave when you first open them.
 In the schematic, you can set up behaviors for just about everything from sheet templates to how it is going to zoom into PCB library components.
-There are also different settings for units of measurement as you can see below.
+There are also different settings for PCB measurement units as you can see below.

 Three different areas where you can set the units in Altium Design’s schematic preferences

 In the picture above, you can see three different areas where you can set unit preferences for a new schematic in Altium Designer.
 The first is the main units for the schematic, which is found in the “General” settings of the preference dialog.
 The second allows you to set unit preferences for grids, while the third is for setting the units of your default primitive objects.